cjazz/cjazz.github.io/_posts/2019-11-Code-Conventions-Practices.md

 This is one brief example of code reuse and laying a foundation to build a consistent looking app.

 Note about colors setup.
 You can change any of the colors for the buttons or background in **1** place.
+This is the tip of the ice burg so to speak.
+If you had multiple apps that could leverage this consistent presentation, you could make a static library or framwork to share across your app suite.

-Here's the sample Xcode project on my GitHub repo if you're so inclined.
+Here's the sample Xcode [project](https://github.com/cjazz/SimpleStyleExample) on my GitHub repo if you're so inclined.

 **Happy Coding!**